sjzhu/CSE534/README.md

 ## Thanks

-Thanks to Professor Syrotiuk for teaching an awesome class for Fall 2023!
+Thanks to Professor Violet Syrotiuk for teaching an awesome class for Fall 2023!

 Thanks to the NDN-DPDK repo for being very well documented and having many tutorials to follow!